aditeyabaral/word2vec-c/README.md

 ## Compilation

-To make compilation easy, a simple shell scrip has been included.
+To make compilation easy, a simple shell script has been included.
 Run the following commands:<br>
 ```
 $ chmod +x compile.sh
 $ ./compile.sh